 As a former secondary school teacher, I found the Philosophy of Education pathway to be a hugely enriching experience.
 It encouraged me to think critically about my own practice as well as the broader and deeper questions about education more generally.
 The range of courses exposed me to ideas and debates beyond those I had encountered in the classroom, and provided an excellent basis for my further PhD studies.
 The lecturers and tutors are extremely knowledgeable and well-informed, whilst also exuding a genuine passion for the subject matter.
 I cannot recommend this pathway highly enough!

+Over the course of studies in semesters one and two, our staff will support you to gradually become more independent in your studies.
+This helps prepare you for your dissertation project.
 On successful completion of the core and option courses, you will complete a dissertation project which is a piece of independent, original research of 12,000 words.